corbosman/laravel-passport-claims/readme.md

 composer require corbosman/laravel-passport-claims
 ```

-Earlier versions of Laravel/Passport are no longer supported.

 ## Usage

 This package sends the AccessToken class through a pipeline of classes to collect all the claims, similar to how laravel middleware works.
 Each class adds a claim to the token.
 For each claim that you want to add, you need to create a class like the example below.
 You can of course add multiple claims in a single class as well.